jamccarty/RegistrationProject/README.md

 location: ./scripts/
 usage: bash run_bmc.sh (DIRECTORY)
 Generates 10 schedules for each semester file of real-life Bryn Mawr data.
 Exports runtimes and fits to file ./scripts/testing.txt
+Must be run within the ./scripts/ directory.
+Assumes inputted timeslots are overlapping.

+# run_sections.sh
+location: ./scripts/
+usage: bash run_sections.sh (DIRECTORY)
+Generates 10 schedules for each semester file of real-life Bryn Mawr data, with multiple sections for some classes.
+Exports runtimes and fits to file ./scripts/testing.txt.
+Assumes standardized 10 nonoverlapping timeslots rather than inputted timeslots.
 Must be run within the ./scripts/ directory

 # Generating random data